sonthonaxrk/b2c2_test/README.md

 ## GUI

-The GUI is based around some ideas I implemented for institutional clients previously.
+The GUI is based on some ideas I implemented for institutional clients previously.
 I found that mixing the GUI and the command line client tends to be well received.
 It lowers the barrier for entry, and integrates with a data-scientist's main tool: a Jupyter notebook.

 Open up the instrument selector, and create a quote.
-Everything returned is and API object.
+Everything returned is an API object.
 The nice display properties are done with IPython hooks.
-In Jupyter they have GUIs, while in IPython they rely on the `__repr__` method.
+In Jupyter they have
+GUIs, while in IPython they rely on the `__repr__` method.

 Things are updated live as objects are created.
 This relied on `asyncio`.

 #### Instrument Selector

-This allows you to select instruments and create quotes (monitors from the websocket wasn't implemented).
+This allows you to select instruments and create quotes (monitors from the WebSocket wasn't implemented).

 ![Selector](https://gist.githubusercontent.com/sonthonaxrk/01a0428bd318e477686d21a8b3135534/raw/a658fb3a0186fd842b91f657cc4721ac7c672ed1/instument_selector.png)